 more difficult to play and sing at the same time

 This table lists only a handful of the differences between these instruments.

-But you can probably tell how these differences might affect your decision as to which instrument to learn.
+But you can probably tell how these differences might affect your decision about which instrument to learn.

-You should look at each of these differences, consider your reasons for pursuing either instrument, and see which instrument makes the most sense based on your goals.
+I recommend looking at these differences, considering your reasons for pursuing either instrument and seeing which instrument makes the most sense based on your goals.

 Let’s look at each of these differences in turn.